ksator/junos_monitoring_with_a_TIG_stack/README.md

 #### Telegraf container

-Run this command to instanciate a telegraf container with the telegraf configuration file [telegraf.conf](telegraf.conf)
+Run this command to instanciate a telegraf container with the telegraf configuration file [telegraf-openconfig.conf](configs/telegraf-openconfig.conf)
 The Telegraf container will be connected to the network tig.
-This container will collect data from Junos according to the telegraf input plugin configuration in [telegraf.conf](telegraf.conf)
+This container will collect data from Junos according to the telegraf input plugin configuration in [telegraf-openconfig.conf](configs/telegraf-openconfig.conf)
 It will create on the influxdb container the database `juniper` and the user `juniper` with a password `juniper`
 It will store the data collected in the database `juniper` of the influxdb container using the user `juniper`

 ```
 $ docker run -d --name telegraf \
--v $PWD/telegraf.conf:/etc/telegraf/telegraf.conf:ro \
+-v $PWD/configs/telegraf-openconfig.conf:/etc/telegraf/telegraf.conf:ro \
 --network=tig \
 telegraf:1.9.1
 ```